NEO1842/All-Tasks/README.md

 # 🗓 All-Tasks

-This repository is designed to generate issues.
+This repository shows what NEO1842 is planning and working on.

-All tasks, ideas, and plans should be created as issues
+All tasks, ideas, and plans are created as issues
-and managed through GitHub Projects.
+and organized through GitHub Projects.

-## 📌 Concept
+## 📌 About
-- Issues are the source of all tasks
+- This is a public activity and planning board
-- Structure is simple and fast to use
+- You can see what is planned and in progress
-- Management happens in Projects, not here
+- Suggestions and ideas are welcome

-## 🚀 Usage
+## 🚀 How it works
-1. Create a new Issue
-2. Describe your task, idea, or change
-3. Manage it in GitHub Projects
+1. Issues represent tasks, ideas, or plans
+2. GitHub Projects is used to manage progress
+3. Everything is kept simple and transparent

-## ⚠ Note
+## 💬 Feedback
-This repository does not store detailed content.
-It exists only to create and organize issues.
+If you have suggestions or ideas, feel free to open an issue.